WizelfMike/PracticeProgram/README.md

 ## **Getting a feel for the idea**

-### As previously mentioned, Mikey and Martijn will be making a keyboard practice program in Unity.
+### As previously mentioned, We will be making a keyboard practice program in Unity.
 This would require some designing so they eventually got a ground plan going.

 * Backend
  * Quiz system